 The proposed development is not directly connected with or necessary to the nature conservation management of the Unshin River SAC, the Ballysadare Bay SAC and the Ballysadare Bay SPA.
-Therefore, following consideration of the location of these Natura 2000 sites in relation to the proposed development at Kilboglashy, and the potential impacts that may occur, this project must proceed to the next stage of Appropriate Assessment, namely the Natura Impact Assessment.
+Therefore, following consideration of the location of these Natura 2000 sites in relation to the proposed development at Knockbeg West and the potential impacts that may occur, this project must proceed to the next stage of Appropriate Assessment, namely the Natura Impact Assessment.

-4 STAGE II - APPROPRIATE ASSESSMENT

-4.1 INTRODUCTION
+4. Stage II - Appropriate Assessment 4.1 Introduction

-The main objective of this stage (Stage 2, Natura Impact Statement) in the Appropriate Assessment process is to determine whether the proposed development at Kiboglashy (either alone or in combination with other plans, programmes and projects) will result in significant adverse impacts to the integrity of the the Unshin River SAC, the Ballysadare Bay SAC and the Ballysadare Bay SPA with respect to these site's structures, species, functions and/or conservation objectives.
+The main objective of this stage (Stage 2, Natura Impact Statement) in the Appropriate Assessment process is to determine whether the proposed development at Knockbeg West (either alone or in combination with other plans, programmes and projects) will result in significant adverse impacts to the integrity of the Unshin River SAC, the Ballysadare Bay SAC and the Ballysadare Bay SPA with respect to these site's structures, species, functions and/or conservation objectives.
 This stage also outlines the mitigation measures that should be taken in order to avoid any negative impacts of this application, should it receive consent.

-In this section, the Natura 2000 sites identified in the previous section will be described in greater detail in terms of their site characteristics and conservation objectives.
+In this section, the Natura 2000s site identified in the previous section will be described in greater detail in terms of their site characteristics and conservation objectives.